ldweeks/jesusatiu/_pages/about.md

 ## How is Evangel Presbytery different from other presbyterian denominations?

 Evangel Presbytery strives to be "boringly normal" when compared to historic, American presbyterianism.
 The main difference between Evangel and most other presbyterian denominations is its commitment to freedom on the question of time and mode of baptism.
 Over the years, however, more churches and denominations have adopted a similar position, so this has become even less of a distinction.

-Many once-faithful churches and denominations drift away from Christ and His Word.
-This pattern has been repeated many times in the history of Christ's church, and it is going on today in many of our nation's churches.
-And so, by faith, the churches of Evangel Presbytery have started a new work to pick up where others have left off.

-## What does your church believe about baptism?

-Baptism is a sacrament—a visible, external sign of an invisible, inward reality.
-Specifically, God tells us that in baptism we are buried with Christ and united with Him in His death, and that we are raised up with Him to newness of life, just as He rose from the dead.
-Just as water cleanses our bodies from filth, the water of baptism represents our being washed from sin by the cleansing power of the Holy Spirit within us.
-Physical baptism itself does not save us, but only the inward spiritual reality that it represents.